Ivan1248/vidlu/README.md

 ```

 **Pip installation.**
-You can install the package with
+Alternatively, you can install the package with

 ```sh
 pip install git+https://github.com/Ivan1248/vidlu